How to present your entries:

 If the width which results is more than 1600 pixels (i.e. it’s in a landscape format narrower than 4x3 aspect ratio) then change the width to 1600px.
 The height will then change to less than 1200px.

 Once that's done, export/save-as the image as a jpeg, setting the filename as the title you’re giving your entry.
-It’s recommended that you use the sRGB profile if that option appears.
+You should use the sRGB profile if that option appears.